stjudecloud/university/docs/pecan/mut-sigs/index.md

 ![](./recently_viewed.png)
 **Figure 5:** Recently Viewed.
 This functionality exists to allow the user to cache the last 5 samples per selection from the user experiences explained in Figures 2-3.
 This can be helpful when analyzing samples together.
-Once the 6th sample is selected for that cohort, the first sample selected is removed.
-The user can also remove samples one by one (see hover x in the image) or a user can remove all samples by selecting the hover X button per header.
+Once the 6th sample is selected for that cohort, the first sample selected is removed, therefore the queue follows a first in last out methodology.
+The user can also remove samples individually (see hover x in the image) or a user can remove all samples by selecting the hover X button per header.